EchoBox-Interactive-LLC/bnb-templater/README.md

    flask run

-9. To run the React App in development, checkout the [README](./react-app/README.md) inside the `react-app` directory.
+9. To run the front-end portion of this app, see the README located inside of the `react-app` directory.

 <br>